BlokPax/RandomProofs/drops/drop-3/round-10/readme.md

 ### 4. Determine whether we eliminate evens or odds.

-  - Our random number was **ODD**, so we eliminate tokens starting at index 1 (the second row of the ledger), then 3, then 5, and so on.
+  - Our random number was **EVEN**, so we eliminate tokens starting at index 0 (the first row of the ledger), then 2, then 4, and so on.

 ## 5. Mark tokens for elimination.
   - For each asset, step in order through each row of its ledger.
     - If the row is `UNOWNED`, mark it for elimination.
-    - If the row index is **ODD**, _and we haven't yet eliminated 2 tokens_, mark it for elimination.
+    - If the row index is **EVEN**, _and we haven't yet eliminated 2 tokens_, mark it for elimination.
     - Otherwise, this token makes it through!

 6. Eliminate tokens, burn them on-chain, and we're done!